bencodezen/bencodezen/content/workshops/scalable-prop-patterns.md

 One of the common causes for this is the misuse of props.
 While props are one of the first techniques Vue.js developers learn, it is simple; but deceptively so because the technical debts do not show up until it is seemingly "too late" or "too difficult" to refactor and change.
 And before you know it, what was once a simple component becomes the component that no one wants to use.

+In this workshop, you will be guided through fundamental prop techniques, best practices and patterns for creating scalable Vue.js components.

 <h2 class="section-title">What You Will Learn</h2>

 <p class="mb-4">After taking this workshop, you will:</p>